top of page

 • 3 min read

-Pick out your glass of fruit and vegetables, and it will be blended with juices or coconut milk for a smoothie in Thailand.
+Pick out a glass of fruit and vegetables to be blended with juices or coconut milk for a smoothie in Thailand.

 A buffet in any Asian country will always include plenty of colorful fruits and vegetables, here in Singapore.